The finance major is designed to prepare students for careers in financial management in all types of businesses, firms and financial institutions.

 Career opportunities for finance majors parallel the study and practice of finance.
 Virtually all businesses, whether large or small, need help analyzing their financial needs and opportunities.
 Specific career opportunities include financial management in manufacturing and distributing firms, commercial bank management, savings and loan management, stock brokerage, insurance, security analysis, and trust management.
 Some jobs require special training and licensing such as stock brokers, certified financial analyst (CFA) or certified financial planner (CFP).

-Beginning salaries for finance graduates in 2013–2014 averaged $54,395 depending on the candidates skills, previous work experience (gained from internship assignments) and type of employment.
+Beginning salaries for finance graduates in 2015–16 averaged $56,650 depending on the candidate's skills, previous work experience (gained from internship assignments) and type of employment.

 At graduation, Fisher College of Business graduates:

 - will have a working knowledge of accounting theories, concepts and methods and be able to explain how and why accounting is done

 - will be able to solve problems by applying fundamental principles to a variety of issues

 - will exhibit the oral and written communication skills needed by successful accounting professionals